KaumudiMendis/sql-challenge/README.md

 Import each CSV file into the corresponding SQL table.
 Note be sure to import the data in the same order that the tables were created and account for the headers when importing to avoid errors.

 ## Data Analysis

-Once you have a complete database, do the following:
+Data bases were completed and following lists were created:

-1. List the following details of each employee: employee number, last name, first name, sex, and salary.
+1. List of the following details of each employee: employee number, last name, first name, sex, and salary.

 2. List first name, last name, and hire date for employees who were hired in 1986.